The best of Colombia in 12 days – our complete itinerary

 How to get to Tayrona National Park

-On our day in Cartagena, we rented a car from an Alamo branch near the airport and drove to Tayrona National Park, which is about 250 km east — more than a 4-hour drive, not counting the lunch stop.
+On our last day in Cartagena, we rented a car from an Alamo branch near the airport and drove to Tayrona National Park, which is about 250 km east — just over a 4-hour drive, not counting our lunch stop.

-We stopped for lunch at Isla Rosario (not to be confused with Islas del Rosario near Cartagena; this one is between Barranquilla and Santa Marta) at the rustic but delicious and beautifully located Popeye El Marino Restaurant .
-However, be aware that this restaurant is in a very poor area, which seemed to us the most precarious of all the places we passed between Cartagena and Tayrona.
+We stopped for lunch at Isla Rosario (not to be confused with Islas del Rosario near Cartagena; this one is between Barranquilla and Santa Marta) at the rustic but delicious and beautifully located Popeye El Marino Restaurant.
+However, it’s worth noting that the restaurant is in a very simple and underdeveloped area, which felt like the most precarious place we passed on the way between Cartagena and Tayrona.

 Where to stay near Tayrona National Park

-The main town close to Tayrona National Park is Santa Marta, where there are several accommodation options for all styles and budgets.
-However, it’s worth noting that it takes about an hour to drive from the center of Santa Marta to the park entrance, covering a distance of approximately 40 km.
-Although the journey is easy, we wanted to enjoy the beach, the hotel, and the park, so I looked for options closer to the park entrance to maximize our time on the beach and explore the surrounding area.
+The main town close to Tayrona National Park is Santa Marta, where you’ll find several accommodation options for all budgets and travel styles.
+However, it takes about an hour to drive from the city center to the park entrance, covering roughly 40 km.
+Although the drive is easy, we wanted to enjoy the beach, the hotel, and the park itself, so I looked for options closer to the entrance to make the most of our time.

-We stayed at Senda Maloka Barlovento, one of the accommodation within Finca Barlovento.
-I cannot emphasize enough how fantastic the location of this guesthouse is.
-Situated at the mouth of the Piedras River, which marks the boundary of Tayrona National Park, the inn is practically on the beach.
-Another option in the complex, Senda Cabaña Barlovento, is literally built above the rocks where the waves break.
+We stayed at Finca Barlovento Maloka, one of the properties within Finca Barlovento.
+I can’t emphasize enough how incredible the location is.
+Set right at the mouth of the Piedras River, which marks the boundary of Tayrona National Park, the property is practically on the beach.
+Another option within the same complex, Finca Barlovento Cabaña, is literally built above the rocks where the waves break.

-The inn itself is simple but comfortable and cozy.
-The balcony overlooking the river and the sea is sensational, and the on-site restaurant serves delicious food with attentive staff.
-The pool, nestled in the woods, is delightful, and there's a spa (which we didn't use).
-Overall, this was the best accommodation experience of the trip and one of the best we’ve had in recent times..
+The property itself is simple but comfortable and cozy.
+The balcony overlooking the river and the sea is amazing, and the restaurant serves delicious food with very attentive staff.
+The pool, tucked into the forest, is a great place to relax, and there’s also a spa (which we didn’t try).
+Overall, this was the best place we stayed during the trip and one of the best in recent years.

 .